When it comes to keeping a chimney and fireplace in great good condition, quite a lot of effort is necessary.

 Now, as combustive activity goes on within your fireplace, by-products result.
 These include soot and creosotes which are common with firewood and pellet fuels.

-This calls for scheduled inspection to determine the state of the chimney and fireplace.
+This calls for a scheduled inspection to determine the state of the chimney and fireplace.
 Inspection solves a lot of issues as it investigates the causes of chimney malfunctions.

 However, a chimney and fireplace don’t need to malfunction before calling for an inspection.